caizefeng/BayesianOpt4dftu/README.md

     - **`num_kpts`** and **`kpath`**:
         - Description: Specify the non-self-consistent (non-SC) k-point path for band structure calculations.
           `num_kpts` can be either an integer or a string "auto".
-        - Example: `"num_kpts": 50` sets the number of k-points per path segment to 50.
+        - Example: `"num_kpts": 50` and `"kpath": "G X W L G K"` set the k-point path to `G-X-W-L-G-K` and the number of k-points per path segment to 50.
 Important: In this mode, contributions to Δband are weighted to achieve an approximately uniform density of sampling along the path.
          `"num_kpts": "auto"` automatically determines the path and number of k-points based on the HSE or GW baseline calculation.